 No transmission element (BES and 69-kV transmission circuits, transformers, etc.) should experience voltage levels outside of applicable voltage limits or loading in excess of its applicable thermal ratings for NERC Category A conditions.
 This criterion should apply for a reasonably broad range of forecasted system demands and associated generation dispatch conditions.
-(Applicable NERC Standard: TPL-001-1, R1)

 The normal voltage limit range is typically 95 percent to 105 percent of nominal voltage for NERC Category A conditions.
 Such measurements shall be made at the high side of transmission-to-distribution transformers.
-We will consider voltage levels outside of this range, if they are acceptable to the affected transmission customer.
+Voltage levels outside of this range will be considered, if they are acceptable to the affected transmission customer.
 Exceptions for certain interconnected entities are evaluated accordingly (e.g., agreements implemented for NERC standard NUC-001-2).
 All voltage limits should be met with the net generator reactive power limited to 90 percent of the reported maximum reactive power capability.